tsnellgrove/dark_castle3/doc/to_do.md

 		- DONE: gs.map.hero_rm => gs.map.hero_rm ???
 		- DONE: elim commented 'get_hero_rm('
 	- DONE: [DOC] decision to cache hero_rm
-- TBD: fix 'attack X' so that it defaults to using Fist if hand is empty
+- DONE: fix 'attack X' so that it defaults to using Fist if hand is empty
 - TBD: add confirmation prompt for 'quit' and 'restart' ?
 	- IDEA: do check in web_main() based on returned exit_req value
 	- IDEA: if exit_req: validate_exit = (Y/N); if validate_exit => end_of_game = True